thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-building.md

 - executing the build script,
 - when the build script says SUCCESS, we are ready to commit into *Mainline*.

-The *Local Build* is identical to the [*Commit Build*](#commit-build) performed by the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.
+The *Local Build* is mostly identical to the [*Commit Build*](#commit-build) performed by the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server, except for some additional actions only performed by the *Commit Build* like uploading build artefacts.

 It integrates the local work with the work all other team members made available on *Mainline*.
 It will detect any conflicts between local changes and remote changes.
 Not doing so, will defer this conflict detection to the *Commit Build*.
-As a result, this will introduce a broken build and violate [*Agree As a Team To Never Break The Build*]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
-Inevitably, this hampers the team, impacting the throughput of IT delivery and time to market.
+Which might introduce a broken build and violate [*Agree As a Team To Never Break The Build*]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
+Inevitably, this hampers the team, impacting the throughput of IT delivery and expanding the time to market.

 Ideally, we can run the *Local Build* offline without needing any Internet connection, besides some initial caching of required dependencies.
 Being able to run the *Local Build* offline gives engineers more flexibility.
 They do not necessarily need to be in the office to execute a *Local Build*.

-Upon commit the *Commit Build* gets triggered where the code will again get compiled and [*Commit Tests*](#commit-tests) get re-executed.
+Upon commit the *Commit Build* gets triggered.
+The code will again get compiled and [*Commit Tests*](#commit-tests) get re-executed.

-The team member that triggers the *Commit Build*, should monitor the build's progress and not start any new task until the commit tests pass successfully.
+The team member that triggers the *Commit Build*, should monitor the build's progress and not start any new task until the *Commit Tests* pass successfully.
 Only when the *Commit Build* passes successfully can the team member pick up a new task.

 *Run a Local Build* and monitor the *Commit Build* before moving on, are strong arguments for [*Have a Fast Build*](#practice-14-have-a-fast-build) to optimise engineering time.

-## Practice 13: Have A Vast Amount of Automated Tests
+## Practice 13: Have A Vast Amount of High Quality Automated Tests

 If we do not have an automated test suite, the only information we get from running the build is whether the code compiles and whether a binary artefact for deployment was created.
 We do not receive any feedback on whether a change broke the application or not.

 Remember, the purpose of Continuous Integration is to ensure always working software and **receiving feedback within minutes on whether a change broke the application or not**.

 In that case, the only way of knowing if the application still works is by relying on time-consuming, repetitive, boring manual regression testing.
 This is a waste of time and energy.
-Moreover, it is a waste of the value of test engineers and might introduce burn-out due to either boring work or being pressured to execute manual testing within an impossible time frame.
+Moreover, it is a waste of the value of Test Engineers and might introduce burn-out due to either boring work or being pressured to execute manual testing within an impossible time frame.

 Because we now depend on time-consuming manual testing, we cannot [Commit Frequently]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-6-commit-frequently) any more into [*Mainline*](#mainline).
 As a consequence, we are starting to batch up work.
 From [Lean Manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing), we know that big batches drive down throughput and increase time to market.
 Also, on-demand production releases are not possible anymore, reducing even more throughput.

-To gain confidence we are not breaking any existing functionality while committing extremely frequently into *Mainline*, we need a vast amount of automated tests.
+To gain confidence we are not breaking any existing functionality while committing extremely frequently into *Mainline*, we want:

+- to have enough automated tests to gain confidence for that reason we want many of them;
+- and when automated tests pass, they give us enough confidence that we have not introduced a breaking change on that account they need to be of high quality,

 I want to be very clear here.
-These vast amounts of automated tests are not here to eliminate Test engineers.
+These vast amounts of automated tests are not here to eliminate Test Engineers.
 On the contrary, they will be of great value in designing these tests and defining the required acceptance criteria.

+As [Seb Rose](https://twitter.com/sebrose) appropriately remarked, if we have lots of tests, does that automatically mean we have the right tests?
+Obviously, no. Many tests do not mean high quality tests.
+It could be we have lots of tests but little feedback because they test the wrong things.
+Or we have few tests but excellent feedback because they test the precise right things.
+A good mix of roles (Product Manager, Test Engineers, Software Engineers, Operations Engineers, UX Designers) should ensure the correct things get tested.

-In implementing automated tests, we should consider 3 types of tests:
+When implementing automated tests, we should consider 3 types of tests:

 - *Unit Tests*: These should be the largest part of the automated test suite.
 We are speaking 100s or 1000s of them.
 They should run in less than 30 seconds.
 Each test should take milliseconds.
 A test that takes seconds is a red flag and requires immediate attention.
 - *Integration Tests*: They should test the *Adapters* (from [Ports and Adapters](https://alistair.cockburn.us/hexagonal-architecture/)).
 These may hit the database, file systems and other systems.
 They will take longer to run, so we want to limit these.
 - *Automated Acceptance Tests*: They test the application in isolation with a database and a front-end as if it was a user using the application.
 Often these are implemented using [Behaviour-Driven Development](https://cucumber.io/docs/bdd/) techniques.
 We should have 100s of them.
 Their total execution time is less than 10 minutes.

 Going the extra mile towards Continuous Delivery, we would also have *Smoke Tests*.
-These are a restricted set, usually 1-5, of end-to-end tests that execute your most important transactions to check everything works as expected right after deploying a new release.
+These are a restricted set, usually 1-5, of end-to-end tests that execute our most important transactions to check everything works as expected right after deploying a new release.
 They take less than 5 minutes.

 The above is mostly influenced by the [Testing Pyramid](https://martinfowler.com/bliki/TestPyramid.html).
-However, [not everyone is happy with the metaphor](https://cucumber.io/blog/bdd/eviscerating-the-test-automation-pyramid), especially in the Testing Community.
-In my humble opinion, the Testing Pyramid finds its usefulness in giving an indication in which order tests should be executed.
+[Not everyone is happy with the metaphor](https://cucumber.io/blog/bdd/eviscerating-the-test-automation-pyramid), especially in the Testing Community.
+But, in my humble opinion, the Testing Pyramid finds its usefulness in giving an indication in which order tests should be executed.
 At the bottom, we have the fast *Unit Tests*.
 We execute these first in an attempt to receive fast feedback.
 The feedback is nevertheless not perfect.
 Numerous issues are still missed.
-As we go up the pyramid, tests are taking longer but giving us more precise feedback.
+As we go up the pyramid, tests are taking longer and executing more code and more of the application but giving us more precise feedback.
 To improve the feedback of our fast *Unit Tests*, each time a longer-running *Acceptance Test* fails, we try to reproduce the problem with a new *Unit Test*.
-This ensures next time this problem is covered by a fast *Unit Test* that is executed first.
-Consequently, the feedback from these *Unit Tests* become more precise and more valuable.
+This ensures next time that problem is covered by a fast *Unit Test* that is executed first.
+As such, the feedback from these *Unit Tests* become more precise and more valuable.
 At the top of the pyramid, we have the *Manual Exploratory Tests*.
 They usually take longer to execute.
 However, we surely do not want to eliminate them because they generate a lot of feedback value.
 Automated tests only check what we know about the system. *Manual Exploratory Testing* searches for everything we do not know about the system.
 These newly discovered unknowns, which now became knowns, can now feed into new automated tests.
 Hence, we are improving the quality of our tests.

 During the *Local Build* and [*Commit Build*](#commit-build) only *Unit Tests* are executed together with a small simple smoke test suite.
 This smoke test suite performs a few simple *Integration Tests* and *Acceptance Tests* to make sure the most commonly used features are not broken.
 This set of tests is what we call the [*Commit Tests*](#commit-tests).

 To commit frequently into *Mainline*, we need to run these tests repeatedly.
 Therefore, the *Commit Tests* should be expeditious.
 The rest of the Integration Tests and the Automated Acceptance Tests will run in later build stages of the *Deployment Pipeline* or the central build server.

-One more thing.
-As [Seb Rose](https://twitter.com/sebrose) appropriately remarked, if we have lots of tests, does that automatically mean we have the right tests?
-Obviously, no. Many tests do not mean qualitative tests.
-It could be we have lots of tests but little feedback because they test the wrong things.
-Or we have few tests but excellent feedback because they test the precise right things.
-A good mix of roles (Product Manager, Test Engineers, Software Engineers, Operations Engineers, UX Designers) ensures the correct things get tested.

 ## Practice 14: Have a Fast Build